Allied Health Science Faculty

 Mike earned an Associates Degree (Respiratory Therapy) at the Milwaukee Area Technical College, a Bachelor's of Science (Cardiorespiratory Sciences), a Masters of Science (Health Sciences), both from the State University of New York at Stony Brook, and a Ph.D. in Higher, Adult, and Lifelong Education from Michigan State University.

-His research interests center in the processes of health sciences education, organizational culture, and online learning.
+His research interests center on the processes of health sciences education, organizational culture, and online learning.

 Alisha’s professional background is in health care management and community health education.
-She has worked at both Spectrum Health and Priority Health, and has been in health care for over a decade.
+She has worked at both Spectrum Health and Priority Health and has been in health care for over a decade.
 Her experiences have been in safety education, quality improvement, life skills management, and marketing.
-Alisha has had a considerable amount of experience in diversity in health care, health literacy, and health care disparities.
-Along with her health care background, Alisha has worked with the Grand Rapids Public School system’s after school programming and service learning projects that were done in collaboration with various community organizations.
-She also worked with transitional housing programs for homeless individuals and families for Dwelling Place, Inc.
+Alisha has had a considerable amount of experience in health care diversity, health literacy, disease management and health care disparities.
+Along with her health care background, Alisha has worked with the Grand Rapids Public School system’s after-school programming and service learning projects in collaboration with various community organizations.
+She has also worked with transitional housing programs for homeless individuals and families through Dwelling Place, Inc.